IRNAS/irnas.github.io/_posts/2016-11-23-goodenoughcnc-make-for-good.md

 **Step 1: Learn about the conditions and needs in the field to respond to specific local challenges**

 We want to get a good understanding of what is happening on the ground to identify the real challenges communities in different parts of developing world and post disaster zones are facing.
-With your help we we want to pick 7 open hardware projects, which are solving a specific shelter, thermal, water, waste, grow, electrical supply and health challenge for which we’re going to optimize HybridCNC, develop and document a complete pipeline from design to finished products to ensure easy and effective local replication.
+With your help we we want to pick 7 open hardware projects that are solving a specific shelter, thermal, water, waste, grow, electrical supply and health challenge, for which we’re going to optimize HybridCNC, develop and document a complete pipeline from design to finished products to ensure easy and effective local replication.
+Check [this blog post](http://irnas.eu/goodenoughcnc/2016/12/02/fabrication-for-development){:target="_blank"} to read more and get involved.

 [![make-for-good]({{ site.url }}/post_files/make-for-good/challenges.png){: .img-full}]({{ site.url }}/post_files/make-for-good/challenges.png){: .img-open}